RohanKhatua/aidhp-empty-sea/README.md

 ## 🛠️ How We Built It

+Detailed architecture and design decisions are documented in the [Architecture Document](artifacts/arch/README.md).

 - **Backend**: FastAPI for API endpoints and email processing logic.
 - **Database**: MongoDB for storing email metadata and hashes.
+- **Frontend**: a nextjs app for showing ingested emails (both classified and duplicate).
 - **Workflow Automation**: n8n for managing notifications and workflows.
 - **NLP Tools**: SpaCy and Levenshtein for text extraction and fuzzy matching.
 - **Machine Learning**: BERT-based models for email classification.